An Arranged Marriage is, quite simply, the idea that someone is going to choose your spouse for you.

 Saki and Kaoru are set up on a omiai by their families.
 Both admit to being interested in other people, so nothing comes of this.

 Sachiko and Suguru have an arranged marriage in Maria-sama ga Miteru.
 Given that they're both cousins, and their family is incredibly rich, the marriage is to ensure the family business remains in the family.
 It's eventually called off.

 Featured between Nozomu and Miu in Stepping On Roses (Hadashi de Bara wo Fume), which is likely a source of their dysfunction.
 Since protagonist Sumi and male lead Soichiro both marry for money, however, they're not that much better off to start with.

 In a flashback arc, it's revealed that Masaki was originally adopted into the Ishida family as part of the matriarch's plan to set up an Arranged Marriage between Masaki and her son Ryuuken.
-A confession is made to the family's maid, Katagiri, that the reason the Arranged Marriage will never work as the matriarch hopes is because they will never be Happily Married.
-Katagiri is told that the best future for the Quincies is to Marry for Love instead of blood purity or status.
+A confession is made to the family's maid, Kanae Katagiri, that the reason the Arranged Marriage will never work as the matriarch hopes is because they will never be Happily Married.
+Kanae is told that the best future for the Quincies is to Marry for Love instead of blood purity or status.
 While it's clear that Masaki is unhappy with the situation, the twist is that the desire to marry for love is not her confession, it's Ryuuken's.
 The arranged marriage eventually falls through, and both Masaki and Ryuuken get to Marry for Love - to Isshin and Kanae respectively.